QMCPACK/surrogate_hessian_relax/docs/README.md

 1. the couplings between cell parameters can be obtained from the stresses induced by finite displacements

-Examples are coming, but see the original publication for reference.
+Examples are coming up.

 ### Surrogate: Line-search optimization

-The purpose of cost-optimization is two-fold: define maximum error tolerances for each physical parameters,  and minimize the statistical cost required in the parallel line-search to maintain the error tolerances.
+The purpose of cost-optimization is two-fold: define maximum error tolerances for each physical parameter, and minimize the statistical cost required in the parallel line-search to maintain the error tolerances.
 The main idea is that the mixing of systematic and statistical errors can be reliably simulated on the Surrogate PES by random resampling.
-It is then assumed that the error properties carry over to the Stochastic PES with decent accuracy.
+It is then assumed that the error properties carry over to the Stochastic PES with a decent accuracy.

 The principles are explained in the original publication, and the following lays it out in terms of a few practical steps.
 More verbose documentation is coming in the future.

 #### Scanning the Surrogate PES

-The Surrogate PES is first evaluated along finite grids along the conjugate directions.
-To reproduce PES values on arbitrary grids, the original PES values are interpolated with cubic splines.
-The maximum grid displacements must be large enough to contain relevant near-harmonic parts of the PES, but also reasonably small to avoid pathologies in the shape, such as double well shapes.
+The Surrogate PES is first evaluated on finite grids along the conjugate directions.
+To reproduce PES values on arbitrary grids, the original PES values are interpolated with cubic splines or Hermite polynomials.
+The maximum grid displacements must be large enough to contain relevant near-harmonic parts of the PES, but also reasonably small to avoid pathologies in the shape, such as double wells.

 The Surrogate PES data is obtained by using the line-search engine in a following way:
 * Start from the relaxed structure, which will also be the reference
-* Provide the parameter Hessian to search along the conjugate directions
+* Search along each of the conjugate directions obtained from the Hessian
-* Provide a relatively high number of grid points and large enough grid extents (other search-based parameters, such as fit degree do not matter)
-* Launch and analyze as a regular line-search (but do not resolve and carry on)
+* Use relatively fine search grids to allow reliable interpolation over wide ranges of parameters

 Loading the results will provide an IterationData object that is used as an input in the later error scanning functions.